ThinkJEPA: Empowering Latent World Models with Large Vision-Language Reasoning Model: Introduction

 A further challenge is \emph{how} to extract useful guidance from a VLM.
 Using only the final-layer VLM features is often suboptimal: deeper layers are increasingly shaped toward language-generation objectives, while intermediate layers can contain richer visual reasoning signals with better spatial sensitivity.
 Motivated by this observation, we introduce a \textbf{hierarchical pyramid representation extraction} module that aggregates multi-depth VLM representations and distills them into guidance features compatible with the JEPA predictor, enabling the predictor to benefit from the VLM's progressive reasoning process rather than a single terminal representation.

-Our contributions are summarized as follows: \begin{itemize} \item We propose a \textbf{VLM-guided JEPA-style latent world model} that integrates a VLM as a \emph{thinker} to provide semantic grounding and general knowledge guidance for future latent prediction. \item We design a \textbf{dual-temporal pathway}: (i) a dense-frame JEPA pathway for fine-grained dynamics modeling, and (ii) a uniformly sampled VLM pathway with a larger temporal stride to capture long-horizon context and high-level concepts. \item We introduce a \textbf{hierarchical pyramid representation extraction} module that aggregates multi-layer VLM features to better preserve visual reasoning cues and inject them effectively into the JEPA predictor. \item Extensive experiments demonstrate improved representation quality and stronger downstream performance compared to both a V-JEPA predictor baseline and a state-of-the-art open-source VLM baseline (\texttt{Qwen3-VL (Thinking)}), with particularly large gains on hand-manipulation trajectory prediction. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize}[nosep,leftmargin=*] \item We propose a \textbf{VLM-guided JEPA-style latent world model} that integrates a VLM as a \emph{thinker} to provide semantic grounding and general knowledge guidance for future latent prediction. \item We design a \textbf{dual-temporal pathway} for observation frames: (i) a dense-frame JEPA pathway for fine-grained dynamics modeling, and (ii) a uniformly sampled VLM pathway with a larger temporal stride to capture long-horizon context and high-level concepts. \item We introduce a \textbf{hierarchical pyramid representation extraction} module that aggregates multi-layer VLM features to preserve visual reasoning cues and inject them into the JEPA predictor. \item Extensive experiments across EgoDex, EgoExo4D, BAIR Robot Pushing, and Physion show that ThinkJEPA consistently improves over diverse latent world model and trajectory prediction baselines, demonstrating strong performance across egocentric trajectory prediction, long-horizon rollout, robotic latent prediction, and physical-scene forecasting. \end{itemize}